Time Interfaces in Bianisotropic Media: Bianisotropic Media

-Importantly, we see that if there is no magnetoelectric coupling, the response of the array is identical for both illumination directions.
+Importantly, we see that if there is no magnetoelectric coupling ($ \kappa_{\/F}= \Omega_{\/F}= \chi_{\/F}= V_{\/F}=0$), the response of the array is identical for both illumination directions.
 The presence of magnetoelectric coupling breaks this symmetry.
 Specifically, omega coupling makes the co-polarized reflection asymmetric, Tellegen coupling breaks the symmetry of cross-polarized reflection, artificial velocity makes the co-polarized transmission asymmetric, and, finally, chirality controls cross-polarized transmission (note that the unit vector $\_a_z$ is fixed for both illumination directions).

-We see that, complementing the properties of plane-wave reflection and transmission through a single interface, for uniaxial bianisotropic metasurfaces (with the axis normal to the metasurface plane and at normal incidence) there is a very similar correspondence between the field effects at such spatial inhomogeneities and the four magnetoelectric coupling parameters.
-Namely, there are two polarization-dependent effects: the chirality parameter controls polarization rotation in transmission and the Tellegen parameter defines the polarization rotation in reflection, and two direction-dependent phenomena where the polarization is conserved: omega coupling leads to asymmetry of reflection for illuminations of the metasurface from the opposite sides, while the artificial velocity parameter controls the corresponding asymmetry of the transmission of waves traveling in the opposite directions.
-In the last two cases, reversal for the incident wave propagation direction is equivalent to reversal of the coupling coefficient sign for the same incidence direction, see the above list of phenomena at a single interface.
-These four fundamental effects and their correspondence to the four classes of bianisotropic coupling is discussed in detail in \cite{Nanophotonics_review}, see illustration on Fig.~12 in that review paper.
+We conclude that, complementing the properties of plane-wave reflection and transmission through a single interface, for uniaxial bianisotropic metasurfaces (with the axis normal to the metasurface plane and at normal incidence), there is a very similar correspondence between the field effects at such spatial inhomogeneities and the four magnetoelectric coupling parameters.
+Namely, there are two polarization-dependent effects: the chirality parameter controls polarization rotation in transmission, and the Tellegen parameter defines polarization rotation in reflection.
+In addition, there exist two direction-dependent phenomena where the polarization is conserved: omega coupling leads to asymmetry of reflection for illuminations of the metasurface from the opposite sides, while the artificial velocity parameter controls the corresponding asymmetry of the transmission of waves traveling in the opposite directions.
+In the last two cases, the reversal of the incident wave propagation direction is equivalent to the reversal of the coupling coefficient sign for the same incidence direction (see the list of phenomena at a single interface in subsection~\ref{ss_interfaces}).
+These four fundamental effects and their correspondence to the four classes of bianisotropic coupling are discussed in detail in Ref.~\cite{Nanophotonics_review} (an illustration is provided by Fig.~12 in that review paper).

 In the following, our goal is to study the effects of \emph{temporal} interfaces in bianisotropic media, where the magnetoelectric coupling parameters rapidly change in time, instead of exhibiting sharp inhomogeneities in space.